Lerd, Ardabil: Population

-Weather

-In terms of climate, this village is located in the mountainous region and on the eastern slope of the high Agh Dagh mountain.
-For this reason, it has very cold weather in autumn and winter and moderate weather in spring and summer.
-So that in winter sometimes the air temperature reaches -30 degrees Celsius and in summer it reaches +30 degrees Celsius.
+Climate

+Lord is in the mountainous region of the high Agh Dagh Mountain.

-Tourist Attraction
+Tourist attractions

 This village is considered the tourism pole of Khalkhal County.
 Among the souvenirs of this village are local women's clothes, dairy products, honey, walnuts, pears, and apples.
-The tomb of Imamzadeh Mohammad, the famous Sibieh Khani waterfall, and Kokhlan-Bar stone cave are located at the entrance of the village.
+The tomb of Imamzadeh Mohammad, the famous Sibieh Khani waterfall, and Kokholan-Bar stone cave are located at the entrance of the village.

-Souvenir

-High quality walnut is one of the most important products of Lerd tourist village.
-Pears, apples, cherries, sour cherry, plums and apricots, mineral water, medicinal plants, mountain honey, dairy products, fish and live animals are some of the other Lerd's souvenirs that you can buy from this village.
+Souvenirs

 The most famous handicrafts of this village, we can mention the local dress for women (in Tati language: sheh shelwar), which expresses the historical identity of the people of Lerd village.